AjayAntonySureshRayan/Noon-Food-Launch_SQL-Analytics/README.md

 ```

 ### Growth Team is planning to create a trigger that will target customers after every third order with a personalized communication and they have asked you to create a query for this.
+**Insights:** Multiple customers such as **THIRD_ORDER_CUST1, THIRD_ORDER_CUST2, and UVW7890123456JKL** have reached or crossed their third order milestone, making them ideal targets for personalized post-3rd order engagement campaigns.
+This segment represents high retention potential customers, where timely communication can boost loyalty and repeat purchase frequency.

 ```sql
 WITH CTE_FT AS (